 INTRODUCTION

 Wildlife conservation has increasingly shifted from centralized, government-driven initiatives to community-based approaches that recognize the crucial role of local people in safeguarding biodiversity.
 This paradigm shift acknowledges that sustainable conservation outcomes are more likely when local communities derive tangible ecological, cultural, or economic benefits from wildlife resources (Bode et al., 2025).
-In Nigeria, where rapid urbanization, agricultural expansion, and deforestation continue to exert pressure on native species, community-based conservation has emerged as a viable strategy for mitigating biodiversity loss and promoting coexistence between humans and wildlife (Aitchison et al., 2021).
+In Nigeria, where rapid urbanization, agricultural expansion, and deforestation continue to exert pressure on native species, community-based conservation has emerged as a viable strategy for mitigating biodiversity loss and promoting co-existence between humans and wildlife (Aitchison et al., 2021).

 Monkeys, particularly species such as Cercopithecus mona (Mona monkey) and Erythrocebus patas (Patas monkey), are among the most visible and culturally significant primates in southern Nigeria.
 They play vital ecological roles as seed dispersers and indicators of forest ecosystem health (Ajayi et al., 2023).
 However, increasing urban encroachment, hunting, and habitat fragmentation have contributed to declining monkey populations across many parts of the country.
 Despite these threats, some communities continue to uphold traditional beliefs, taboos, and conservation ethics that afford protection to monkeys and their habitats.
 Such informal, community-based systems represent an important yet often understudied dimension of wildlife management in Nigeria’s urban and peri-urban areas (Oyegbami et al., 2017).